scastrec/AndroidCourses/README.md

 ## Atelier Annexe : Webview
 My app is NOT available for iOS.
 Dear.
 What I'm gonna do?
 I have no experiences on iOs development.
 Why not give a try to hybrid apps.
 You can do magical stuff too.
+Call java from JS and JS from Java.
 * WebView
 * JavascriptInterface